Delashabee/Carla_esmini_Omniverse/README.md

 - Explored and successfully ran example scenarios such as:
   - `basic_cut_in.xosc`: Demonstrates a cut-in maneuver using OpenSCENARIO
   - `esmini_gui`: Observed how ego vehicle follows a predefined path
+  - more info can be found in esmini/README.md

 ### ✅ CARLA Python API